sqlwatch/share/checks/checks.md

   and counter_name = 'Processor Time %'
 and snapshot_time > '{LAST_CHECK_DATE}'
 ```

-Will always return the `@output` variable which will be compared to the set thresholds.

 To raise Warning when the CPU utilisation is above 60%, we will set the treshold to `[check_threshold_warning] = '>60'`.
 And to raise an Error (Critical) when it reaches 80%, we can set the critical treshold to: `[check_threshold_critical] = '>80'`